+Abstract.
 There is an explosion in the number of ontologies and semantic artefacts being produced in science.
 This paper discusses the need for common platforms to receive, host, serve, align, and enable their reuse.
 Ontology repositories and semantic artefact catalogues are necessary to address this need and to make ontologies FAIR (Findable, Accessible, Interoperable, and Reusable).
-The OntoPortal Alliance (https://ontoportal.org) is a consortium of research and infrastructure teams dedicated to promoting the development of such repositories based on the open, collaboratively developed OntoPortal software.
+The Onto-Portal Alliance (https://ontoportal.org) is a consortium of research and infrastructure teams dedicated to promoting the development of such repositories based on the open, collaboratively developed OntoPortal software.
 We present the OntoPortal technology as a generic resource to build ontology repositories and semantic artefact catalogues that can support resources ranging from SKOS thesauri to OBO, RDF-S, and OWL ontologies.
 The paper reviews the features of OntoPortal and presents the current and forthcoming public and open repositories built with the technology maintained by the Alliance.

-Keywords: ontologies, semantic artefacts, ontology repository, ontology services, vocabulary server, terminology service, ontology registry, semantic artefact catalogue.
+Keywords: ontologies $\cdot$ semantic artefacts $\cdot$ ontology repository $\cdot$ ontology services $\cdot$ vocabulary server $\cdot$ terminology service $\cdot$ ontology registry $\cdot$ semantic artefact catalogue

-1. Introduction
+1 Introduction

-In all areas of science, many ontologies (or more broadly semantic artefacts1) are used to represent and annotate data in a standardized manner.
+In all areas of science, many ontologies (or more broadly semantic artefacts) are used to represent and annotate data in a standardized manner.
 Semantic artefacts have become a master element to achieve the FAIR Data Principles [1] and have been discussed as research objects that themselves need to be FAIR [2-4].
 However, those semantic artefacts are spread out, in different formats, of different size, with different structures and from overlapping domains.
 Therefore, there is a need for common platforms to receive and host them, to serve them, to align them, and to enable their reuse in miscellaneous communities and use cases.
+In other words, with the explosion in the number of ontologies and semantic artefacts available, ontology repositories or more broadly, semantic artefact catalogues are now mandatory.